bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_dbmerge.md

 if you expect a lot of deletions, but you will always read all data from the destination table and write it back.
 Unfortunately, there is no general recommendation when to use this approach.

-Also, if you don't specify any Id columns with teh `IdColumn` attribute, the DbMerge will use the truncate method automatically.
+Also, if you don't specify any Id columns with the `IdColumn` attribute, the DbMerge will use the truncate method automatically.

 ### Delta mode